In 2017, Americans spent almost $70 billion on their pets.

 Whatever the reason, w

 One of the biggest issues: dogs have much shorter digestive tracts than humans.
-What does that matter?
+Why does that matter?
 Dogs can’t digest, discard and process the waste of a plant-based diet through the gut and liver.
 So they could be missing out on important nutrients AND absorbing too many bad ones.

 Another issue is the nutrients that come from meat.
 And not just muscle meat, but those other bits – the organs, skin and bones.
 A vegetarian diet can be missing out on these essential nutrients: